uniwebcms/component-library-template/README2.md

 ## Getting Started

 1. Click the "Use this template" button above to create your own repository
+   ℹ️ We recommend checking "Include All Branches" to include the `gh-pages` branch where your builds will be distributed from.
+No worries if you forget - the included GitHub Actions will set it up automatically.

+That's all you need to get started!
+If you want to develop locally, you can also:

-2. Clone your new repository locally
+2. Clone your new repository
-3. Install dependencies: `yarn install`
+3. Install dependencies with `yarn install`

 This project has a `StarterLibrary` that you can instantly build and test.
 You can modify it by, for example, adding new components.
 You can also create a new library, since the project supports having multiple libraries.
 To do that, simply copy the complete `src/StarterLibrary` contents and paste them as a new folder, like `src/MyLib`.